Skwalker416/ATMConsoleApp/README.md

 1. enter ATM card and
 2. exit

-after choosing insert atm card an option will be presented to enter the ATM number, we used this as aform of checking an atm card
+after choosing insert atm card an option will be presented to enter the ATM number, we used this as aform of checking an atm card.
+To test our project use the following provided account number, card number and pin code

 Enter ATM Card Number: FullName = "adonya", AccountNumber=123, CardNumber = 123, PinCode = 1111,
                                  "amanuel", AccountNumber=456, CardNumber = 456, PinCode = 2222